Planning for safety

 Risk assessment and emergency response checklist

-Ask the ride owner to:
+Ask the ride operator to:

-- demonstrate that they have a suitable number of functioning and readily accessible fire extinguishers.
+- Demonstrate that they have a suitable number of functioning and readily accessible fire extinguishers.
 This ensures that employees are able to respond to any fires at the ride, ride engine, or generator, including those that involve dangerous goods or other combustible materials.

-- demonstrate that they have a suitable number of easily accessible first aid kits and staff are adequately trained (refer to Compliance Code – First Aid in the workplace)
+- Demonstrate that they have a suitable number of easily accessible first aid kits and staff are adequately trained (refer to Compliance Code – First Aid in the workplace).

-- provide evidence that they have undertaken hazard identification, risk assessment and control of risks.
+- Provide evidence that they have undertaken hazard identification, risk assessment and control of risks.
 The ride operation manual and daily ride inspection checklist may assist in checking this.

 Traffic management and crowd control checklist